sannabenter/JEDI/documentation/userguide/output.rst

 Reading and interpreting the output
 ===================================

-This is the output of the JEDI Analysis of the example files provided in the `Github folder <https://github.com/sannabenter/JEDI/tree/main/test_files>`_.
+The shown output of the JEDI Analysis of the example files provided in the `Github folder <https://github.com/sannabenter/JEDI/tree/main/test_files>`_.
 To do the test calculation, please take a closer look into the `Examples Section <https://jedi-analysis.readthedocs.io/en/latest/examples/testing>`_.